Bartek-Be/esp32_mqtt_eq3/README.md

 6. And then `idf.py -p PORT flash`

 When flashing after compilation, please note that the resulting files are located at `build/ota_data_initial.bin`, `build/bootloader/bootloader.bin`, `build/esp32_mqtt_eq3.bin` and `build/partition_table/partition-table.bin`.

+menuconfig options allow setting of some parameters at compile time.

+- The boot-mode GPIO pin (normally a button on GPIO 0 on many ESP32 platforms) used to force the device into AP mode at boot.
+- Status LED GPIO which indicates if the device is in AP mode.
+- Password for AP mode (enables WPA2PSK) to prevent unwanted access should the device go into AP mode when it is unable to connect to its configured Access Point.